Sole trader accounting software UK: choose the best fit

 Can I do my own accounting as a sole trader?

-Yes, many sole traders manage their own accounting, especially when their finances are straightforward.
-Accounting software is designed for people without an accounting background, making it much easier to handle your own books, stay organised, and avoid common mistakes.
+Yes, many sole traders manage their own accounting successfully.
+Modern accounting software is designed for people without an accounting background, making it easier to stay organised and avoid mistakes.

 How does accounting software help with Self Assessment?